-When baking moist cakes, use the universal pan so that any excess liquid does not overflow and make the cooking compartment dirty.
+When baking moist cakes or pastries with many toppings, use the universal pan so that any excess liquid does not overflow and make the cooking compartment dirty.

 Baking tins

 Dark- coloured metal baking tins are most suitable.

 Tinplate baking tins, ceramic dishes and glass dishes extend baking time and mean that the baked item will not brown evenly.
 If you wish to bake using these baking tins/dishes and using top/bottom heating, slide in the tin/dish at level 1.